10 Pesky Bank Fees and How to Avoid Them

 When selecting a bank, consider your typical balance, banking habits, and the overall fee structure to ensure you choose the best option for your financial needs.
 By making an informed choice, you can avoid unnecessary fees and manage your money more effectively.

-2. Monthly Maintenance Fee
+2. Monthly maintenance fee

 A bank is a business, and as such, many will charge you a monthly maintenance fee to keep their operations running smoothly.
 This fee typically ranges from $4 to $15 or more per month, depending on the bank and the type of account you hold.
 While these fees might seem small, they can accumulate over time, costing you a significant amount annually.